|

 landscape of rock & roll America.

-“Grease: The Movie” became another significant building block in the Sha Na Na
+“Grease: The Movie” became another significant building block in

-story.
-The group appeared in the 1979 musical, as Johnny Casino and the
+the Sha Na Na story.
+The group appeared in the 1979 musical, as Johnny Casino

-little doo-wop with the group.)
+doo-wop with the group.)

 The accompanying “Grease” soundtrack album was a major hit, Grammy-nominated and